Lightstreamer/Lightstreamer-example-StockList-client-blackberry/README.md

 So it is necessary to use RIM JDE that is windows only; download it from [http://us.blackberry.com/developers/javaappdev/javadevenv.jsp](http://us.blackberry.com/developers/javaappdev/javadevenv.jsp) and install it.
 On Windows 7 you may have issues running it from the Programs folder; I suggest you to install it under the user space.
 Also, to run the IDE you'll need to use a 32 bit java VM.
 If your system defaults to a 64 bit JVM you'll have to edit the ide.bat file located under the JDE_HOME/bin folder.
 Once ready launch the IDE double-clicking the ide.bat file; the JDE should start.

-NOTE: if you want to try Eclipse anyway you can download the BlackBerry plugin from [http://us.blackberry.com/developers/javaappdev/javaplugin.jsp](http://us.blackberry.com/developers/javaappdev/javaplugin.jsp).
-Alternatively there is an update site located at [http://www.blackberry.com/go/eclipseUpdate/3.5/java](http://www.blackberry.com/go/eclipseUpdate/3.5/java).
+<i>NOTE: if you want to try Eclipse anyway you can download the BlackBerry plugin from [http://us.blackberry.com/developers/javaappdev/javaplugin.jsp](http://us.blackberry.com/developers/javaappdev/javaplugin.jsp).
+Alternatively there is an update site located at [http://www.blackberry.com/go/eclipseUpdate/3.5/java](http://www.blackberry.com/go/eclipseUpdate/3.5/java).</i>

 ## Compile and Run ##
 From inside the JDE Create a new Midlet project by clicking File->New.
 Then select the Projects tab and choose Midlet.
 If necessary you may have to create a workspace first.
 Once the project is ready right-click it and select add files to project.